mikewd-dev/Task-Tracker/README.md

 # Task Tracker App

 A simple full-stack Task Tracker application built with React (frontend) and Node.js (backend) using a MySQL database.
-Users can add, update, and manage tasks with a status and due date.
+Users can add tasks with a status and due date.

 ## Project Structure